owenthereal/gh/README.md

 ## Overview

-gh is a command line client to GitHub similar to [hub](https://github.com/defunkt/hub), but designed to be as fast as possible.
+gh is a command line client to GitHub.
+It's designed to run as fast as possible with easy installation across operating systems.
+If you like gh, please also take a look at [hub](https://github.com/defunkt/hub).
+Hub is a reference implementation to gh.

 ## Motivation